-This pattern is only available as part Ar: an Eco-friendly e-book with 5 original shawl designs.
+This pattern is only available as part of Ar: an Eco-friendly e-book with 5 original shawl designs.

 As shown, the shawl is finished with a picot bind-off for extra loveliness, but instructions for an elastic bind-off are also included.